-Our email policy allows us to fight spam, prevent abuse and provide fair and reliable web hosting to all Ecenica members.
+Our email policy allows us to fight spam, prevent abuse and provide fair and reliable web hosting to all Ecenica customers.

 These limits are above industry standard and are designed to comply with email standards and industry best-practice.